Runnable/docs/privacy/_posts/2017-06-08-adding-ssh-keys.md

 ---
 title: Adding SSH Keys
 short: Adding SSH Keys
-category: docker-compose
+category: privacy
-order: 4
+order: 3
 development: true
 ---

-Adding your SSH key allows services in your project to access any private repositories they depend on when building.
+Adding an SSH key allows services in your project to access any private repositories they depend on when building.

 > **Note:** One way to know that your project needs a user key is if any of your services fail to build with “no such key” or “host key verification failed” errors.